Lesson Plan

 - Provide each student with a descriptive phrase card from the Informative Writing – Fact Sorting Activity.
 Depending on your class size, some students may have more than one card.
 Attach the three topic posters to the board – sharks, doctors, and smartphones.

 - Allow the students to take turns reading their descriptive phrases out loud.
-As a class, decide which topic each phrase belongs to, e.g.,ย a type of fishย belongs to the topic, sharks.
+As a class, decide which topic each phrase belongs to, e.g., a type of fish belongs to the topic, sharks.
 Attach each descriptive card to the board underneath the corresponding topic poster, building a fact file for each topic.

 Guided/Independent Learning

-- Allow the students to choose one of the topics not covered in the previous activity.
-Provide the students with the appropriate scaffold planning sheet for their chosen topic (animals, objects, or people).
-In pairs or individually, have the students write the descriptive phrases for their topic underneath the correct subheadings on their planning sheet.
+- Allow the students to work in small groups, in pairs or individually to sort the descriptive phrases for their chosen topic and write them into the correct section of their anchor chart.
 Encourage the students to add any additional facts if they can.

 Wrapping Up